AjdinMasic-code/Llama2Communicator/README.md

 After choosing your installation option and following the installation instructions for the options mentioned above...

-This project depends on llama2-uncensored.
+This project depends on llama2-uncensored however, you can change the dependency below during the "Model Settings" section.

-## DO NOT MISS THESE STEPS
+## DO NOT MISS THESE STEPS - You don't have to use
 If you chose option 1, run this command:
 ```
 ollama run llama2-uncensored